 “Hello (Prospect’s Name).
 I’m calling to find out if you are happy with your current vendor.”

 Few prospects, unless they are absolutely miserable, will answer “No, I’m not happy,” to that question.
-When faced with this type of question, even prospects who are unhappy with their vendor will tell you they are perfectly content.
-This “are you happy?” question is exactly like asking a prospect “are you going to buy from us today?” at the entrance to the store.
+When faced with this type of question, even prospects that are unhappy with their vendor will tell you they are perfectly content.
+This “are you happy” question is exactly like asking a prospect “are you going to buy from us today?” at the entrance to the store.
 It backfires and gets you the answer that you don’t want.